How to Grow Parasol Mushrooms (Macrolepiota procera) at Home

 Step 4: Initiate Fruiting Conditions

-Once the substrate is fully colonized by the white mycelium, create ideal fruiting conditions.
+Once the substrate is fully colonized by the white mycelium, creates ideal fruiting conditions.
 Place in indirect sunlight, maintain humidity around 90%, and ensure ample air flow.
 Decrease temps to 60-68°F (16-20°C).

 Step 5: Harvest Parasol Mushrooms